Philadelphia Health Commissioner Dr. Thomas Farley Resigns Over Mishandling Of Remains Belonging To Victims Of 1985 MOVE Bombing

 PHILADELPHIA (CBS) — Dr. Thomas Farley has resigned as the Philadelphia health commissioner over his involvement in the cremation and disposal of remains belonging to victims of the 1985 MOVE bombing that were found several years ago.
 Philadelphia Mayor Jim Kenney announced Farley’s resignation on Thursday afternoon.

 “Earlier this week, I learned of a very disturbing incident involving the Philadelphia Department of Public Health that occurred during the first term of our administration.
 Health Commissioner Dr. Thomas Farley disclosed that several years ago he learned of remains found by the Medical Examiner’s Office that belonged to victims of the 1985 MOVE bombing.
-Instead of fully identifying those remains and returning them to the family, he made a decision to cremate and dispose of them,” Kenney said in a statement.READ MORE: Seven Years After Her Disappearance, Still No Traces Of What Happened To Amanda DeGuio
+Instead of fully identifying those remains and returning them to the family, he made a decision to cremate and dispose of them,” Kenney said in a statement.READ MORE: Philadelphia Man Christian Williams Found Dead Inside Car In Cheltenham Township, DA Says

 In a Thursday evening press conference, it was revealed that Farley came forward with this information.
 Kenney said he learned just 48 hours ago that these remains had been cremated and disposed of.
 At that point, Farley was asked to resign, and the mayor accepted.